DRAIVE/yolov5/readme.md

 - Go to the dvc-dataset submodule under data directory
 - Add the s3 credentials using dvc [commands](https://dvc.org/doc/command-reference/remote/modify#--local)
 - Do 'dvc pull' to download the dataset.
 (The version of the dataset corresponds to the commit of the repo)
-- Comeback to main directory and run the pipeline using 'dvc repro'
+- Comeback to main directory and run the pipeline using 'dvc repro'.
+- Use mlflow [commands](https://mlflow.org/docs/latest/cli.html#mlflow-ui) to visualize different runs.